-Sara Goldstein joined the Conservatory voice faculty in 1988 and is an associate professor and chair representative for the voice and opera department.
-In addition to applied voice, Goldstein teaches Alexander Technique for Voice Performance course and is the coordinator of applied voice.
+Sara Goldstein joined the Conservatory voice faculty in 1988 and is interim chair of voice.
+In addition to applied voice, Goldstein teaches the Alexander Technique for Voice Performance course.

 Goldstein has performed throughout the United States, France, and England.
 She has given solo recitals on France Musique radio and at Festival du Périgord Noir, as well as premiering a new opera on France Culture radio.
 Goldstein has also performed solo concerts at Boston's Jordan Hall, French Library, and the Goethe Institute.
 Other credits include featured performances with the Baroque Music Foundation (New York and Washington, D.C.) and Boston's Opera unMet.